 The spike is useful for driving the axe through a firm surface in cane mode.
 It’s less important on soft snow.
 The more glacier routes you’ll see, the more attention you should pay to the spike at the bottom of the shaft.

 The factor of comfort derives from how well the axe performs in the situation you’ll be using it most.
 If you need cane mode, pay attention to how comfortably you can hold the head.
-For swinging and climbing, consider the correct shaft length, weight of the head and possible curvature of the shaft.

 If you are more adventurous and will explore varied alpine and mountain terrains and situations, ensure that your ice axe is sufficiently hefty and technical to prepare you for a range of unforeseen scenarios and encounters.